-As promised before this post covers connection of SIM900 to the Network driver via PPP.
+As promised before this post covers connecting a SIM900 module to the Network driver via PPP.
 The related Github checkpoint is available as a release here.
 The last commit can be used to get the code up to the point for this blog in case there are changes later.
 Let us now look at the magic elements, shall we?

 First things first, I choose to use LPC4337 and the Cortex-M4 core.
 No particular preference, only that it was on my desk at the time I chose to write this post.
 Also, I bought this developer board here.
 The network driver is documented at length by Keil/ARM here, in case you need to familiarize yourself with it before proceeding.

-There are 15 commits up to this one that detail the steps on how code changed through the process.
+There are 15 commits up to this one that show the steps on how code changed through the process.

 Adding PPP will require that a UART/USART driver be configured.
 We have three options: